 AR shines where human skills are the driver

-While automation is the future for existing tasks that occur frequently in an identical manner, it’s not possible to automate tasks that are less frequent, might differ with every occurrence or require human judgement.
+While automation is the future for existing tasks that occur frequently in an identical manner, it’s not possible to automate tasks that are less frequent, might differ with every occurrence, or require human judgment.
 This is where I see the human worker and Augmented Reality take over.
-AR elevates the potential of the human worker by providing the required tool set while leaving room for human judgement.
-It enhances the human skill set and helps create the future worker.
+AR elevates the potential of the human worker by providing the required toolset while leaving room for human judgment.
+It enhances the human skillset and helps create the future worker.

-This new type of worker brings short-term benefits such as accomplishing tasks more efficiently, while delivering results faster and performing less errors.
-Long-term AR facilitates a knowledge transfer of experts dying out, enables a single worker to manage a higher workload and overcomes hiring problems for skilled workers as AR empowers any employee to become an expert.
+This new type of worker brings short-term benefits such as accomplishing tasks more efficiently while delivering results faster and performing fewer errors.
+Long-term AR facilitates a knowledge transfer of experts dying out, enables a single worker to manage a higher workload, and overcomes hiring problems for skilled workers as AR empowers any employee to become an expert.

 Take advantage today to benefit tomorrow

 Leading back to the initial question, it’s clear that Augmented Reality has the potential to create new jobs, however, this won’t happen naturally.
 AR is already changing the way enterprises work, it’s time we adjust the jobs related to that.